I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Amasia is the working name given to the continent that likely will be produced when Eurasia and North America bump into each other.
-Scientists are a bit vague about when this will happen, suggesting it could take place anywhere between 50 million and 200 million years from now.
-So, there’s plenty of time to make survival plans.
+Amasia is the working name that's been given to the continent that likely will be produced when Eurasia and North America bump into each other.
+Scientists aren't quite sure exactly when this will happen, suggesting it could take place anywhere between 50 million and 200 million years from now.
+So, there’s plenty of time to make survival plans!

 The Mechanics of Plate Tectonics

 The tectonic plates of the Earth, on which continents sit, are always moving on a drifting layer called the asthenosphere; this is made up of rock that is squishy enough to flow.
-But, it doesn’t flow in a way we would recognize, such as water does; it flows on a geologic timescale measured by a few metres a century.
+But, it doesn’t flow in a way we would recognize (like water); it flows on a geologic timescale measured by a few meters a century.

 Creation of Supercontinents